robinadr/smarter-archives/readme.txt

 Tested up to: 3.7.1
 Stable tag: 2.6

 Gives a unique way of navigating the yearly and monthly archives of your blog.
-Output is customizable, there are filter hooks in the code, and it is fully translatable.

 == Description ==